telerik/kendo-ui-core/docs/aspnet-mvc/helpers/spreadsheet/spreadsheet-processing.md

 The .NET server-side module is distributed as a part of the [UI for ASP.NET MVC bundle](/aspnet-mvc/introduction).

-In the ZIP bundle you will find a `spreadsheet` folder that contains assemblies for both .NET 4.0 and .NET 4.5.
+The `telerik.ui.for.aspnetmvc.<version>.zip` archive contains a `spreadsheet` folder that contains assemblies for both .NET 4.0 and .NET 4.5.
 You need to include a reference to the `Telerik.Web.Spreadsheet.dll` assembly for the respective framework version.

 The main entry point for the project is the `Telerik.Web.Spreadsheet.Workbook` class.